 In addition, this Auphonix Blue Yeti accessory is lightweight and compact.
 It is made entirely of aluminum which doesn’t put too much weight on your microphone arm or stand.
 These features help you achieve a professional sound, and the elastic bands ensure no vibration transfers to the mic.

-Sturdy Cases for Blue Yeti
+Best Cases for Blue Yeti - Sturdy Options

 The Khanka carrying bag is perfect for your Blue Yeti mic and a few accessories.
 It is big enough for the mic and your pop filter or shock mount.
 You’ll be glad to know that this case provides all the necessary protection and cushioning.